polespinasa/Linpol/README.md

 ## Quick start

-Just clone the repo in your victim machine and run the script using the following command.
+Clone the repo in your victim machine and run the script using the following command.

-`linpol.sh time`
+`./linpol.sh time`

 Changing time with the amount of minutes you want to evaluate the cron process.